Universally measurable sets may all be Delta^1_2: Outline of the proof

 At the end of the paper we prove one additional result not directly related to the main theorem.
+The paper \cite{LrNeSh} introduced the following notion : given a ground model set $A \subseteq \breals$, the \emph{Borel reinterpretation} of $A$ in a forcing extension is the union of all the ground model Borel sets contained in $A$, each reinterpreted in the extension.
+This offered a characterization of the universally measurable sets as the sets $A \subseteq \breals$ with the property that the Borel reinterpretations of $A$ and $\breals \setminus A$ are complements in any extension by random forcing (in particular, random forcing is $\cA$-representing, when $\cA$ is the collection of universally measurable sets).
+Similarly, the universally categorical sets are the sets $A \subseteq \breals$ with the property that the Borel reinterpretations of $A$ and $\breals \setminus A$ are complements in any extension by Cohen forcing.

-Given a $\cA \in \bA$, we say that a partial order $P$ has the $\cA$-\emph{reinterpretation property} if it is $\cA$-representing, and, in addition the Borel reinterpretations of members of $\cA$ in the ground model are in $\cA$ as defined in forcing extensions by $P$ (many forcings have this property for the universal measurable sets, including random forcing and Sacks forcing; see \cite{LNZ}).
+Given a definable $\sigma$-ideal $\cA$ on $\breals$, we say that a partial order $P$ has the $\cA$-\emph{reinterpretation property} if it is $\cA$-representing, and, in addition the Borel reinterpretations of members of $\cA$ in the ground model are in $\cA$ as defined in forcing extensions by $P$.
+Many forcings have this property for the universal measurable sets, including random forcing and Sacks forcing; see \cite{LZpime}.
 Theorem \ref{umeasreint} shows that the iterations considered in this paper have the $\cA$-reinterpretation property when $\cA$ is the set of universally measurable subsets of $\breals$.
 This is in some sense a negative result : an iteration forcing the statement ``every universally measurable set has the property of Baire" (whose consistency is still an open question) cannot have the reinterpretation property for universally measurable sets if, for instance, it is applied to a model of Martin's Axiom (more generally, to a model with a medial limit).